rheinwerk-verlag/planning-poker/docs/dev_docs/setup.rst

 Development Setup
 =================

-If you want to help the development of this application and need a working setup you can follow the steps below:
+If you want to help the development of this application and need a working setup, you can follow the steps below:

 #.
 Clone the repository and move into the directory. ::